All the Unanswered Questions We Still Have About Game of Thrones

 Kinvara

 Game of Thrones introduced a High Priestess in Meeren in season 6.
-The woman essentially convinced Daenerys that she was the Princess That Was Promised, and arguably is at least partially responsible for Dany’s messiah complex and ultimate fate.
-And yet she disappeared at the end of that season and was never heard from again.
+The woman essentially convinced Daenerys that she was the Princess That Was Promised, and arguably is partially responsible for Dany’s messiah complex and ultimate fate.
+And yet she disappeared at the end of that season never to be heard from again.

 Why didn’t the Night King kill Jon Snow?